MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 - [A match for trainable classifiers](#auto-apply-labels-to-content-by-using-trainable-classifiers)

-Or, you can automatically apply retention labels to newly shared [cloud attachments](#auto-apply-labels-to-cloud-attachments), that are sometimes also referred to as "modern attachments".
+Or, you can automatically apply retention labels to newly shared [cloud attachments](#auto-apply-labels-to-cloud-attachments).

 When you configure retention labels to auto-apply based on sensitive information, keywords or searchable properties, or trainable classifiers, use the following table to identify when retention labels can be automatically applied.